ONOE TATSUNOSUKE I

 Career:

-February 1952: first stage appearance; he receives the name of Onoe Sakon I and plays at the Kabukiza the role of Tsuruchiyo in the drama "Meiboku Sendai Hagi".
+February 1952: first stage appearance at the Kabukiza, where he received the name of Onoe Sakon I and played the role of Tsuruchiyo in the drama "Meiboku Sendai Hagi".

-May 1965: shûmei at the Kabukiza for 3 young actors of the Otowaya guild; Onoe Ushinosuke V, Bandô Kamesaburô IV and Onoe Sakon I respectively take the names of Onoe Kikunosuke IV, Bandô Shinsui VIII, and Onoe Tatsunosuke I. The new Tatsunosuke plays the roles of Soga Gorô ("Kotobuki Soga no Taimen") and Matsu-no-Kimi ("Kimi-ga-Yo Shôchikubai").
+May 1965: shûmei at the Kabukiza for 3 young actors of the Otowaya guild; Onoe Ushinosuke V, Bandô Kamesaburô IV and Onoe Sakon I respectively took the names of Onoe Kikunosuke IV, Bandô Shinsui VIII, and Onoe Tatsunosuke I; the new Tatsunosuke played the roles of Soga Gorô Tokimune ("Kotobuki Soga no Taimen") and Matsu-no-Kimi ("Kimi-ga-Yo Shôchikubai").

-February 1967: premiere at the Kabukiza of Hagiwara Yukio's dance-drama "Dattan"; Tatsunosuke plays the role of a rengyôshû [casting].
+February 1967: premiere at the Kabukiza of Hagiwara Yukio's dance-drama "Dattan"; Tatsunosuke played the role of a rengyôshû [casting].

 August 1967: tour in Montreal (Québec).